innovationinsoftware/policy-dev/lab3.md

    ```bash
    sentinel apply error-func.sentinel
    ```
-What error do you see?
-How does Sentinel handle invalid operations in functions?
+   You should see an error message about division by zero.
+Sentinel will report a runtime error and the policy will fail.

+**Explanation:**
+This demonstrates how Sentinel handles invalid operations in functions.
+It's important to consider error cases when writing your own functions.

 ---